moranyanuka/icc_code/README.md

 # Release
 We will soon release the code needed to replicate our paper.

-For now, we release the ICC model.
+For now, we release the ICC model on huggingface [here](https://huggingface.co/moranyanuka/icc).

 # Running the ICC model with Huggingface 🤗